davidkim10/ha-cli-scraper/README.md

 # ha-cli-scraper

-Node based web scraper built for a sales
+Node based web scraper built for a sales team manager to help aggregate lead data from the Washington License Board.